makeyourownmaker/QuasicrystalGifs/README.md

 All of the above arguments are optional.

+Setting the waves option to 4 or 6 will produce an animation but it will not be quasiperiodic.
+No warning is given.

 A colormap is a matrix of values that define the colors for graphics objects.
 All the matplotlib colormaps are supported but I've not tested all of them.
 Here is a list of the